io-gui/io/docs/elements/slider.md

 It can be configured to clamp the `value` to `min`/`max` and round it to the nearest `step` increment.

-When the element is focused, arrow keys will change focus to the nearest focusable element in the chosen direction.
-To change the value with arrow keys, users should hold down the shift key.
+To change the value with arrow keys on focused slider, users should hold down the shift key.

 #### Properties ####